dinhhung2512/Archon/README.md

 Note: You must have at least one PoC Chain defined, or Archon will have nothing to do!

 Example chain layouts for different purposes, using the bare minimum information required by Archon:
+**NOTE: For mining via HPool or HDPool - you must specify your plot size using the `totalPlotsSizeIn___` config options - Archon will submit these to the pool which will then use them to calculate your shares.** *This is a temporary solution, until automatic summing up of your plot capacity from mining submissions is implemented.*
 ```yaml
 pocChains:
 # BHD via HDProxy